Chapter 14: World War II and its aftermath

 Soon after the end of the war the picture of Italy was worrisome for many liberals and populists.
 In the north, the socialists and communists, who had led the resistance and were now reunited, were dominant and threatened to make Italy a socialist republic, despite the fact that the Yalta pacts gave Italy to the western sphere.
 They stashed weapons and prepared for a civil war that many saw as a continuation of the anti-fascist war.
 After the end of fight, in many places in north Italy fascist collaborators were rounded up and summarily executed, making many Italians believe this was a preview of what was going to happen if the communists came to power.

 The clouds of the Cold War were engulfing the country, and the specter of a new civil war was clearly looming.
 In Greece from 1946 to 1949, a communist uprising supported by Yugoslavia, Albania, and Bulgaria (all firmly communist) was being firmly and bloodily repressed with the support of Anglo-American forces.
-A similar perspective was emerging on Italy, where thousands of militants were ready for a fight.
-Communists were organizing land distribution and mobilization among the impoverished Sicilian and Calabrian peasants, and increasing southern votes for the socialist-communist bloc looked likely bring the communists to power in the momentous 1948 elections.
+A similar perspective was emerging in Italy, where thousands of militants were ready for a fight.
+Communists were organizing land distribution and mobilization among the impoverished Sicilian and Calabrian peasants, and increasing southern votes for the socialist-communist bloc looked likely to bring the communists to power in the momentous 1948 elections.
 But before that some factions and landowners wanted to make Sicily independent and join the United States.

-In this situation, the Christian Democrats—the largest party in Italy of Catholic inspiration led by Alcide de Gasperi, who was born in Trento when the city was ruled by Austria—decided to clinch a pact with the Mafia.
+In this situation, the Christian Democrats (DC)—the largest party in Italy of Catholic inspiration led by Alcide de Gasperi, who was born in Trento when the city was ruled by Austria—decided to clinch a pact with the Mafia.
 After all, if the Christian Democrats had not had this arrangement, the Mafia may have made deal with the communists, bringing them to power.

 14.4 The first government of national unity and the Cold War in Italy

 Italy came out of the war with many unsettled accounts.
 Recognizing his role in abetting the rise and establishment of Fascism, king Vittorio Emanuele III abdicated for his son Umberto II.
 Yugoslav communist partisans of Tito took over the Istria peninsula and ethnic Italians, who had sided with the occupying fascists were expelled and fled for their lives, fearing retribution.
 Trieste itself was disputed for about a decade.
-The wave of communism seemed unstoppable, and the June 2, 1946 referendum on the monarchy confirmed the impression.
+The wave of communism seemed unstoppable, and the June 2, 1946 referendum on the monarchy confirmed that impression.

 With a 54% majority, Italians voted against the monarchy.
 The same day a Constituent Assembly of 556 members was elected: 207 Christian Democrats, 115 Socialists, and 104 Communists.
 That is, the Socialists and Communists had 12 more members than the anti-communist Christian Democrats.
 The possibility of a communist takeover seemed very real.
 A unitary government ruled Italy for about a year, but in 1947 the communists were expelled from the government under American pressure, while tension with the USSR was growing and the Cold War was getting hot.

 In this situation, the assembly crafted a constitution through which it was difficult to gain or slide into absolute power.
-The deputies remembered how easily it had been for a tiny group of fascists to blackmail the parliament and eventually gain full power and were also mindful that a possible electoral victory of the Communists and Socialists could very quickly move the country from a democracy to a dictatorship.
+The deputies remembered how easily it had been for a tiny group of fascists to blackmail the parliament and eventually gain full power, and were also mindful that a possible electoral victory of the Communists and Socialists could very quickly move the country from a democracy to a dictatorship.

 The constitution crafted a perfect balance of power, with laws passed in both the senate and the lower house, which were elected according to different systems: majority the former, proportionally the latter.
 All this was done to prevent a slide into tyranny.

 The first general elections of the republican parliament of Italy were thus held in an extremely tense atmosphere on April 18, 1948.
 After the communist coup in Czechoslovakia in February 1948, the US became alarmed about Soviet intentions and feared that, if the leftist coalition of socialists and communists together were to win the elections, they would draw Italy into the Soviet Union’s sphere of influence.
-For the first time in decades the Catholic Church, stepped in urging people to vote against the atheist communists and also excommunicating the Communist Party.
+For the first time in decades the Catholic Church stepped in, urging people to vote against the atheist communists and also excommunicating the Communist Party.

 The electoral campaign was an unmatched example of verbal aggression and smearing against political adversaries with the Christian Democrats (DC) leading the race and winning by far.
 The DC claimed that, in communist Russia “children send parents to jail,” “children are owned by the state,” and “people eat their own children,” and assured voters that if the left were to win, Cossacks would camp their horses in the holy space of Saint Peter’s Square.